awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where an Aurora PostgreSQL DB cluster with Database Activity Streams enabled might report the beginning of a potential loss window for activity records, but does not report the restoration of connectivity\.

-## Version 3\.2, Compatible with PostgreSQL 11\.7<a name="AuroraPostgreSQL.Updates.20180305.32"></a>
+## Version 3\.2, compatible with PostgreSQL 11\.7<a name="AuroraPostgreSQL.Updates.20180305.32"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.7\.
-For more information about the improvements in release 11\.7, see [PostgreSQL Release 11\.7](https://www.postgresql.org/docs/11/release-11-7.html)\.
+For more information about the improvements in release 11\.7, see [PostgreSQL release 11\.7](https://www.postgresql.org/docs/11/release-11-7.html)\.

 **Topics**
 + [Version 3\.2\.4](#AuroraPostgreSQL.Updates.20180305.324)